blakeblackshear/frigate/docs/docs/configuration/detectors.md

 ## NVidia TensorRT Detector

 NVidia GPUs may be used for object detection using the TensorRT libraries.
+Due to the size of the additional libraries, this detector is only provided in images with the `-tensorrt` tag suffix.
+This detector is designed to work with Yolo models for object detection.

 ### Minimum Hardware Support